Menu

 1. Visa Exemption: Who Can Travel to Vietnam Without a Visa?
 Find Out Now!

-• France, Germany, Italy, Spain, United Kingdom, Sweden, Denmark, Finland, Norway
+Belgium, Bulgaria, Croatia, Czech Republic, Hungary, Luxembourg, Netherlands, Poland, Romania, Slovakia, Slovenia, Switzerland, France, Germany, Italy, Spain, United Kingdom, Sweden, Denmark, Finland, or Norway.

 Visa exemption list